mig1984/facebook-rockin-best-automation-selenium-scrape-no-api-tool-bot-machine-made-to-destroy-facebook/README.md

 button = elmw ".//div[@aria-label='#{COMMENTS_BUTTON_LABEL}']", fu.el
 ```

-Easy.

-If you want to modify the FB instance on-the-fly, ruby allows this.
-Just re-define a method on the commandline:
+4. If you want to modify the FB instance on-the-fly, ruby allows this easily.
+Just re-define a method on the irb commandline:

 ```irb
 irb(#<FB:0x0000563e6d41d578>):016:1* class FB